lunch-n-learn/nodejs/README.md

 # nodejs
 node.js samples

-Example 7 - Use the connect framework to server static content
+Example 8 - Use the connect framework to process a submitted form

 npm install
 npm start